-Eye-witnesses of the crucifixion wrote the gospels.
+Eye-witnesses of Jesus’ crucifixion wrote the gospels.
 But David composed Psalm 22 from the perspective of the person experiencing it – 1000 years beforehand.
 How can we explain the similarity between these writings?
-Is it coincidence that the details match so precisely so as to state that the soldiers both divided (they split seamed clothes along the seams, dividing them) AND cast lots for the clothes (splitting the seamless garment would ruin it so they gambled for it).
+Is it coincidence that the details match so precisely to include that the soldiers both divided (they divided seamed clothes along the seams) AND cast lots for the clothes (splitting the seamless garment would ruin it so they gambled for it).
 David composed Psalm 22 before the Romans invented crucifixion, yet it describes crucifixion details (piercing hands and feet, bones out of joint – from stretching as the victim hangs).

-Additionally, the Gospel of John records that blood and water flowed out when they thrust a spear in Jesus’ side, indicating a fluid build-up around the heart.
-Jesus thus died of a heart attack.
-This matches the Psalm 22 description of ‘my heart has turned to wax’.
-The Hebrew word in Psalm 22 translated ‘pierced’ literally means ‘like a lion’.
+Additionally, John’s Gospel records that blood and water flowed out when they thrust a spear in Jesus’ side, indicating fluid build-up around the heart.
+Jesus thus died of a heart attack, matching the Psalm 22 description ‘my heart has turned to wax’.
+The Hebrew word translated ‘pierced’ literally means ‘like a lion’.
 In other words, the soldiers mutilated his hands and feet as a lion mauls its victim when they ‘pierced’ him.

-Skeptics reply that the similarity of Psalm 22 with the Gospel records is because Jesus’ disciples made up the events to ‘fit’ the song.
+Skeptics reply that the similarity of Psalm 22 with the Gospels is because Jesus’ disciples made up the events to ‘fit’ the song.
 Could that explain it?